xrootms/terraform-jenkins-setup/README.md

 ---
-### *Notes*
+**Notes**
-- *ACM and ALB must be in the same AWS region.*
+➡️ ACM and ALB must be in the same AWS region
-- *DNS propagation can take up to 30 minutes.*
+➡️ DNS propagation may take up to 30 minutes
-- *Verify ACM validation status under AWS Console → Certificate Manager.*
-- *To avoid incurring charges, destroy the infrastructure when no longer needed:*
+➡️ Check ACM validation status in AWS Console → Certificate Manager ➡️ To avoid unnecessary costs, destroy the infrastructure when no longer needed

 ```bash
 terraform destroy
 ```